All Episodes

 That's all they want to hear.

-There's no logic, there's no humor, there's no wit.
+There's no wit.

-It's just Trump sucks, and they never tire of hearing it.
+And they never tire of hearing it.

-Now they have to start recycling recycling attacks.
+Now they have to start recycling, recycling attacks.

 That's just magnificent.

-I tweeted out last week.
+I tweeted out last week, okay, they tried Russia.

-Okay, they tried Russia, they've moved on to taxes.
+They've moved on to taxes.

-Well, it's not so much I mean, we've probably seen this level of unhingedness, but usually it's just a little, you know, it pops out and then goes away.
+I mean, we've probably seen this level of an unhingedness, but usually it's just a little, you know, it pops out and then goes away.

-This is non stop.
+This is non-stop.

-I mean, I've I've mostly read about this.
+I mean, I've mostly read about this.

-I don't watch the late late night shows.
+I don't watch the late night shows.

-Um, and then the next show comes on, and it's the exact same thing.
+And then the next show comes on, and it's the exact same thing.

 Our team's great.